ncvicchi/monty_hall/README.md

     Process finished with exit code 0

-Several things can be verified:
+**Several things can be verified:**

-- Monte Carlo simulation approach seems to had been a good choice
+- Monte Carlo simulation approach seems to had been a good choice.
 - With an iteration multiplier value of 4 we already have a good approximation to analytic probability.
 - Probability convergence is clearly appreciable while iteration increments.
 - Processing time increases linearly with iterations